Campaign audience guide

 The foundation of any effective marketing campaign strategy is to have a specific and defined audience of contacts.
 Creating a targeted audience list by utilizing important customer data, such as past purchase history, product engagement or site interaction, or loyalty or subscription data, can be an effective way to test your marketing performance.

-All CSVs are required to contain recipient address data.
+All CSVs, or comma-separated values, are required to contain recipient address data.
 If you are using HTML templates with merge variables for your creative, your CSV must also include merge variable data.

 You are not required to name your columns to Lob's naming convention, as you can easily map them in the Dashboard.
 However, any fields that use Lob's naming convention will be automatically mapped.
 The Lob naming convention for CSV column headers are indicated below in bold.